 We all have some intuition of complexity.
 When presented with a highly ordered periodic sequence of numbers, we can often spot a simple pattern.
-Meanwhile, highly disordered processes, such as a particle undergoing Brownian motion, can be described using tractable mathematical models~\cite{Deutch1987}.
+Meanwhile, highly disordered processes, such as a particle undergoing Brownian motion, can be described using tractable mathematical models~\cite{Deutch1987, chew2002microscopic}.
 Other processes -- such as stock markets, living systems, and universal computers -- lack such simple descriptions and are thus considered complex; their dynamics often lie somewhere between order and disorder~\cite{crutchfield2011between}.
 Yet, a quantitative criterion for identifying precisely what is complex remains challenging even in scenarios that appear deceptively simple.

 Elementary cellular automata (ECA) provide an apt example of systems that may conceal vast complexities.
 Despite featuring dynamics involving only nearest-neighbour update rules on a one-dimensional chain of binary cells (see \figref{fig.ECA}), they can exhibit remarkably rich behaviour.
 Wolfram's initial classification of their behaviour revealed both simple ECAs that were either highly ordered (e.g., periodic dynamics) or random (e.g., chaotic dynamics), as well as others complex enough to encode universal computers~\cite{Wolfram1984a, Wolfram1984b, Cook2004}.
-Yet, an identification and classification of which ECA rules are complex remains a challenge; Wolfram's initial classification was soon met with myriad of alternative approaches~\cite{Langton1986, Li1987, Gutowitz1987, Li1990,Gutowitz1990a, Li1990a, Langton1990, Binder1993, Wuensche1999, Ninagawa2008, Ruivo2013, Martinez2013}.
+Yet, an identification and classification of which ECA rules are complex is not as clear cut as one may expect; Wolfram's initial classification was soon met with myriad of alternative approaches~\cite{Langton1986, Li1987, Gutowitz1987, Li1990,Gutowitz1990a, Li1990a, Langton1990, Binder1993, Wuensche1999, Ninagawa2008, Ruivo2013, Martinez2013}.
 While they agree in extremal cases, the classification of many borderline ECA lacks a common consensus.